-The island is something special.
-The whole life on the island is characterized by its volcanic origin.
-About 36 million years ago, the base of the island was formed by submarine volcanic eruptions.
-The surface then developed in four main volcanic phases, which gradually created the island.
+The island is really something special.
+All life on the island is characterised by its volcanic origins.
+Around 36 million years ago, the base of the island was formed by submarine volcanic eruptions.
+The surface was then formed in four main volcanic phases, which gradually gave rise to the island.

 Lanzarote vacations – our tips